AFA Alaska

 A. Management anticipates opening the SEA domicile in April 2026.

-A. Management anticipates the initial vacancies to be posted in mid-December 2025 and awarded on January 14, 2026.
+A. Management anticipates the initial vacancy bid to be posted on December 15, 2025 and awarded on January 14, 2026.

 A. AFA negotiated to suspend the vacancy and displacement procedures outlined in Section 14.D. of the Hawaiian Collective Bargaining Agreement (CBA) for the first 18 months of base operations; therefore, no Flight Attendant will be forced to the SEA domicile during that timeframe.
 If there are not enough bidders during this 18-month period, the company may fill the remaining vacancies by hiring directly into the new domicile.

-A. Management has indicated the initial bid will be for 250 vacancies and anticipates the SEA domicile reaching up to 400 Flight Attendants by the end of 2026.
+A. Management has indicated the initial bid will be for 250 vacancies.
+They anticipate at least two bid periods with current projections of the SEA domicile reaching up to 400 Flight Attendants by the end of 2026.
+If more than 250 FAs submit bids for the first vacancy bid, management is not required to award more than 250 slots.

 A. The intended markets for the Hawaiian SEA domicile will be foreign long-haul groupings, and may include charter flying.
 There may be limited 787-9 flights between HNL and SEA due to the 787-9 pilot base in HNL.